Unitarian Universalist Origins: Our Historic Faith

 From its beginnings, Universalism challenged its members to reach out and embrace people whom society often marginalized.
 The Gloucester church included a freed slave among its charter members, and the Universalists became the first denomination to ordain women to the ministry, beginning in 1863 with Olympia Brown.

 Universalism was a more evangelical faith than Unitarianism.
 After officially organizing in 1793, the Universalists spread their faith across the eastern United States and Canada.
 Hosea Ballou became the denomination’s greatest leader during the nineteenth century, and he and his followers, including Nathaniel Stacy, led the way in spreading their faith.

 Other preachers followed the advice of Universalist publisher Horace Greeley and went West.
 One such person was Thomas Starr King, who is credited with defining the difference between Unitarians and Universalists: “Universalists believe that God is too good to damn people, and the Unitarians believe that people are too good to be damned by God.”
-The Universalists believed in a God who embraced everyone, and this eventually became central to their belief that lasting truth is found in all religions, and that dignity and worth is innate to all people regardless of sex, color, race, or class.
+The Universalists believed in a God who embraced everyone, and this eventually became central to their belief that lasting truth is found in all religions, and that dignity and worth are innate to all people regardless of sex, color, race, or class.

 Growing out of this inclusive theology was a lasting impetus in both denominations to create a more just society.
 Both Unitarians and Universalists became active participants in many social justice movements in the nineteenth and twentieth centuries.
 Unitarian preacher Theodore Parker was a prominent abolitionist, defending fugitive slaves and offering support to American abolitionist John Brown.